Studying online

 Assessment

-Indicative assessments in this unit are as follows: (1) dialogue and written reflection; (2) group case study; and (3) online quizzes.
+Indicative assessments in this unit are as follows: (1) group assessment; (2) participation and engagement including quizzes; and (3) reflective journal.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.